What are internships?

 How can I find an internship?

 There are many organizations seeking Environmental Studies students to serve as interns.
-To receive updates on internship opportunities, subscribe to our newsletter by filling out the form below.
+To receive updates on internship opportunities, subscribe to our newsletter by clicking on the link below.
 Students can also contact our Internship Coordinator Dr. Robert Hagen with questions or to inquire about new opportunities by emailing email@example.com.

 EVRN 490 - Environmental Studies Internship Program

 Majors in the Environmental Studies Program are eligible to enroll in EVRN 490 and receive academic credit for their internship experience.
 Students may request that EVRN 490 count for 1-8 credits and are required to complete 40 hours of work for each credit.
 The credits earned in EVRN 490 can be used to satisfy Junior/Senior elective requirements for the major.
 EVRN 490 is graded Credit/No Credit.